MarcoStoffers/ARDUSpeedHF/ARDUSpeedHF30/README.md

 - The hardware is not listed in the Arduino IDE.
 Therefore you need to install the "MiniCore" ( https://github.com/MCUdude/MiniCore ).
 There you can select the ATmega8 with 8MHz internal

 ## Attention
 The microcontroller ATmega8 is powered via an old 78L05 LDO.
 This type needs more than 6.7V (better 7V) to generate the 5V for the ATmega.
-So if you want to power the system with a 2S LiPo, be sure to use an external LiPo monitor, because the LDO will break down the voltage before the LiPo reaches the cut off voltage!!!
+So if you want to power the system with a 2S LiPo, be sure to use an external LiPo monitor, because the LDO will break down the voltage before the LiPo reaches the cut off voltage!
+You can change this by using a better LDO in SOT-89 housing (f.e.
+LD2981ABU50TR)

 ## Setup
 To setup the new programmed ESC to your RC you need to do the following steps: